aridoza/foundational-java/java-basics/methods-and-scope-lesson/README.md

 - Methods must be contained within a class definition.
 - Nesting a method within another method isn't allowed.
-- Take note of scope and global variables.
+- Take note of variable scope.

 > **Knowledge Check**: Take a minute and try to come up with the syntax necessary to print this message: "\nAsk: who, what, why, when, or where."